 2 mobile diesel generators with the power of 2 MW and 0.2 MW for the electrical back-up of various safety systems.

 The diesel generators will be supplied to BNPP-1 relatively soon.
 NPPD has started a design project for the corresponding implementation measures of this mobile equipment.
-The design is being performed by a local contractor of NPPD.
+The design is being performed by a local contractor (TAVANA) of NPPD.

 The status of the design is as follows: